 Man…it feels so good to see all these lady body positive influencers and bloggers killing the game, I just love to repost on instagram when I see their stuff!
 Their love for their bodies is inspiring and am glad to be amongst them…but it also has made me realize something.
-I believe myself to be a influencer.
+I believe myself to be an influencer.
 An influencer of fashion and style but also on health and self-love.
 I’ve actually thought of signing up to an influencer marketing agency but I’m still having a few doubts.
 I want to grow my following a little more first!
 I want to help spread the message of loving your body.
 Every shape is beautiful and it should be celebrated.
 And sometimes posting on social media is the best way to promote body confidence.
 With the help of an instagram growth service like Nitreo, you have the ability to reach and inspire people from all over the world to truly love who they are.
 And I’m so grateful that I can play a part in this movement, but sometimes, it can be hard to truly love your body.
 There have been times where I still shy away from posting certain pictures with certain angles.
 The pictures that highlight the most curvaceous parts of my body.
 You know…those super sexy looking ones.
 So, I’m changing up my style, mentally.